tifandotme/delosnews/README.md

 The application uses the following environment variables:

 - `API_KEY`: Provide your own New York Times API key if you want to run this application locally.
+Make sure you have enabled "Most Popular" and "Article Search" in your account API settings.
 - `FETCH_DELAY` (optional): Simulate a fetch delay in "/" route.
 This is useful for testing the loading state during infinite scrolling.
 Default is 0.

 ### Lucky Coin Minigame